stonerlab/Stoner-PythonCode/README.rst

     :alt: Introduction and Installation Guide to Stoner Pythin Package
     :width: 320

-The *Stoner* package requires numpy >=1.8, scipy >=0.14, matplotlib >=1.5, h5py, lmfit,Pillow  and has a number of optional dependencies on blist, filemagic, npTDMS, imreg_dft and numba.
+The *Stoner* package requires h5py>=2.7.0, lmfit>=0.9.7, matplotlib>=2.0,numpy>=1.13, Pillow>=4.0,
+scikit-image>=0.13.0 & scipy>=1.0.0 and also optional depends on  filemagic, npTDMS, imreg_dft and numba.

-Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, and the remaining dependencies are collected together in the phygbu repositry on anaconda cloud.
-The easiest way to install the Stoner package is, therefore, to install the most recent Anaconda Python distribution (Python 3.7, 3.6, 3.5 or 2.7 should work) and then to install the Stoner package via:
+Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, and the remaining dependencies are collected together in the **phygbu** repositry on anaconda cloud.
+The easiest way to install the Stoner package is, therefore, to install the most recent Anaconda Python distribution (Python 3.7 or 3.6 (version <=0.9.x are compatible with Python 2.7 and 3.5 as well), and then run:

 .. code-block:: sh